 SODERN's technology makes it possible to do away with artificial isotopic sources (Cf252 or Am-Be), which are still widely used even though they have been classed as "highly toxic" radionucleides by European regulations, and which pose an additional hazard as they are impossible to extinguish.

 Over recent decades, a safer, more innovative alternative to this technology has been developed by SODERN.
-With over 40 years' experience in the design and production of neutron tubes, SODERN is the global specialist in neutron analysis systems using an electrical source.
+With over 40 years' experience in the design and production of neutron tubes and neutron generators, SODERN is the global specialist in neutron analysis systems using an electrical source.